huggingface/gsplat.js/README.md

 This script sets up a basic scene with Gaussian Splatting data loaded from URL and starts a rendering loop.

+### FAQ

+**Q: Can I use .ply files?**

+A: Yes, gsplat.js supports `.ply` files.
+See the [ply-converter example](https://github.com/dylanebert/gsplat.js/blob/main/examples/ply-converter/src/main.ts) for details on how to convert `.ply` to `.splat`.

+**Q: What are .splat files?**

+A: `.splat` files are a compact form of the splat data, offering quicker loading times than `.ply` files.
+They consist of a raw Uint8Array buffer.

 ### License

 This project is released under the MIT license.
 It is built upon several other open-source projects: